Tapani Rinne: With RinneRadio

 RinneRadio is a pioneering Finnish electro jazz group, which Tapani Rinne founded in 1988.
-They are best known for fusing jazz into ambient music and techno, years before it became a worldwide trend, and adding hints of world music into it.
+They are best known for fusing jazz into ambient music and techno and adding hints of world music into it.
 RinneRadio has released more than a dozen of albums and performed all over the world.

-The reputation of RinneRadio as something radically new was cemented with the albums Dance and Visions (1990), Joik (1992), Unik (1994) and Rok (1996) pushing the ever-evolving group into fervent exploration of new soundscapes beyond jazz, drum & bass, ambient and techno.
+RinneRadio found success with their unique sound in albums Dance and Visions (1990), Joik (1992), Unik (1994) and Rok (1996), pushing the ever-evolving group into further exploration of new types of music.
 While the line-up of RinneRadio has changed several times during the years, Tapani Rinne is still the leader and the musical conductor of the group.

 With Wimme Saari

 Tapani Rinne has paired with the Sámi yoik singer Wimme Saari on two albums Soabbi (2013) and Human (2017) which they made and released together.
 Before officially coming out as a duo they had collaborated already on RinneRadio’s albums Dance and Visions (1990), Joik (1992) and Unik (1994), which led Tapani Rinne to produce the first albums Wimme (1995), Gierran (1997) and Cugu (2000) for the Wimme act.

 After dropping off from the liaison for a while to focus on RinneRadio, Tapani Rinne returned to produce the Wimme album Mun (2009), which landed them the respected Finnish Teosto prize in 2011 and was another success after the earlier breakthrough albums.
 Mun peaked on the World Music Charts Europe’s radio charts as the #3 album in May 2010 and reached the Top 20 list on five months during that year.

-Since the 2010’s, Wimme and Rinne have performed worldwide together as a duo, including shows at WOMEX in Copenhagen in 2011 and in Tampere in 2019.
+Since the 2010s, Wimme and Rinne have performed worldwide together as a duo, including shows at WOMEX in Copenhagen in 2011 and in Tampere in 2019.
 The Songlines magazine called the album Human "a genre-defying tribute to the raw beauty ‒ and occasional madness ‒ of the human condition”.
 The album drew inspiration from the natural world combining calm beauty, affirmation and a holistic worldview, while the previous album Soabbi was based on religious hymns.